 How Choose Your Judges makes its recommendations

 There are a number of different organizations and websites which seek to provide information to voters about judicial candidates, and each of them present voters with different kinds of information.
 They can be broken down into three categories: openly partisan recommendations, independent candidate evaluations, and endorsement summaries.
 The first category of websites is not of much interest to anyone who is seeking neutral, substantive information about judicial candidates—these sites have a stated goal of getting rid of a certain type of judge and electing/retaining a different type of judge, and they tend to present skewed versions of a judge’s record in order to further their goals.
 Unless a voter happens to share the exact goals of the recommender, these recommendations are not likely to be very helpful.
-For examples, see Ohio Election Central or Judge Voter Guide.
+For an example, see California’s Judge Voter Guide.

 Finally, endorsement summaries simply collect and disseminate the recommendations made by other groups.
 Some of these other groups are partisan recommendations or represent special interests, such as the Black Women’s Bar Association or the Puerto Rican Bar Association.
 Others are neutral independent candidate evaluations, such as a state bar association or a local newspaper.
 These summaries can be very useful to a voter who agrees (or strongly disagrees) with the principles of a certain special interest group, since the voter can see how his or her favored special interest group ranked each candidate.
-Two excellent examples of endorsement summaries are Vote for Judges and Voting for Judges.
+Two excellent examples of endorsement summaries are Chicago’s Vote for Judges and Washington state’s Voting for Judges.

 Choose Your Judges is a unique website in that we do not conduct surveys about each candidate, nor do we simply rank a candidate as “qualified” or “unqualified.”
 Instead, we conduct our own research into a candidate’s qualifications and political ideology, and then provide each voter with a personalized recommendation based on the voter’s own preferences.
 This requires three steps.
 First, we must determine a judge’s political or ideological predispositions.
 In order to do so, we independently evaluate a candidate’s prior voting record in ten different categories in an attempt to determine patterns in the candidate’s voting on specific issues.
-Second, we must determine the voter’s preferences; for this, we ask each voter a series of questions (the “Quiz”) and record their answers.
+Second, we must determine the voter’s preferences; for this, we ask each voter a series of questions (the quiz) and record their answers.
 Finally, we must combine the previous two pieces of data in order to provide a recommendation.

 A. Evaluating voting patterns